geoffreytools/free-types/doc/UseCases.md

 type $Accessor<R = unknown> = Type<[number], R>;
 ```
-As you can tell, work is performed in the "constructor" via a second parameter.
+Work is sometimes performed in the "constructor" via a second parameter.
 I could also have used an additional field.

 Each of the classes implement their own `$GetValue`, `$GetPath` and `$Done` methods (with occasional sharing).